Immersion (virtual reality): Immersive technology today

 Immersive technology has grown immensely in the past few decades, and is continuing to progress.
 VR has even been described as the learning aid of the 21st century.
 Head mounted displays (HMD) is what allows users to get the full immersive experience.
-The HMD market is expected to be worth over 25 billion USD by the year 2022.
-The technologies of VR and AR received a boost in attention when Mark Zuckerberg, founder/creator of Facebook, bought Oculus for 2 billion USD in 2014.
-Recently, the Oculus quest was released, which is wireless and allows users to move more freely.
-It costs around 400 USD which is around the same price as the previous generation headsets with cables.
+The HMD market is expected to be worth over US$25 billion by the year 2022.
+The technologies of VR and AR received a boost in attention when Mark Zuckerberg, founder/creator of Facebook, bought Oculus for US$2 billion in 2014.
+Recently, the Oculus Quest was released, which is wireless and allows users to move more freely.
+It costs around US$400 which is around the same price as the previous generation headsets with cables.
 Other massive corporations such as, Sony, Samsung, HTC are also making huge investments into VR/AR.
 In regards to education, there are currently many researchers who are exploring the benefits and applications of virtual reality in the classroom.
 However, there is little systemic work that currently exists regarding how researchers have applied immersive VR for higher education purposes using HMD's.
 The most popular use of immersive technology comes in the world of video games.
 Completely immersing users into their favorite game, HMD's have allowed individuals to experience the realm of video games in an entirely new light.
 Current video games such as Star Wars: Squadron, Half-Life: Alyx, and No Man's Sky are giving users the ability to experience every aspect of the digital world in their game.
 While there is still a lot to learn about immersive technology and what it has to offer, it has come an entirely long way from its beginning on the early 1800s.